 The studio’s work on the Southey and Owlerton Area regeneration spanned 5 years, working closely with local communities and agencies to develop a creative strategy to community led regeneration.

-The Regeneration Framework Document which received a National Guardian Newspaper Award in 2002.
+The Regeneration Framework Document received a National Guardian Newspaper Award in 2002.

+Employing more radical methodologies, we pioneered a new approach to community-led neighbourhood design that empowered residents to meaningfully influence the programme of regeneration.
 The partnerships extended to include working collaboratively with artists and facilitators to open up a dialogue between local people and professionals.
+As consultants, we researched and developed neighbourhood plans, housing strategies and public spaces for each neighbourhood in the SOAR area.
 Games and structured events are used to generate programmes, whilst new types of visual information test out ideas.
 The events became a focus for discussion.